sebByte/python-flask/README.md

 # Boilerplate for Python Flask project, deployable to Heroku

-- Intended for use on VSCode Docker devcontainer
+Intended for use on VSCode Docker devcontainer, should work out of the box.
+Note that Docker is used for local development only, the deployment to Heroku is not containerized.

 ## Setup
 - Make sure you have Docker and the Visual Studio Code extension _Remote - Containers_ (id: ms-vscode-remote.remote-containers) installed locally.